Niteshraiss/Niteshraiss/README.md

 - 👋 Hi, I’m @Niteshraiss
-- 👀 I’m interested in designing and learning new stuff
+- 👀 Fond of designing and developing webapps
-- 🌱 I’m currently doing Mtech
+- 🌱 Completed Mtech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
  instagram @nitesh_rais